Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 It has always been a priority for the UK government to protect the rights of EU citizens living in the UK, and the reciprocal rights of UK citizens living in the EU.
 To deliver that protection the government has launched the EU Settlement Scheme.

-This enables resident EU citizens and their family members to obtain the UK immigration status which they will need in order to remain here permanently after we leave the EU.
+This allows resident EU citizens and their family members to obtain the UK immigration status which they need in order to remain here permanently after we leave the EU.
 All local authorities will therefore be home to people who will need to apply for status under the EU Settlement Scheme.
-The scheme, which opened on 30 March 2019, also covers other EEA and Swiss citizens.
+The scheme, which opened on 30 March 2019, also covers EEA and Swiss citizens.

 Irish citizens enjoy a right of residence in the UK that is not reliant on the UK’s membership of the EU, so they will not be required to apply for status under the scheme, but they may do so if they wish.
 Their eligible family members (who are not Irish citizens or British citizens) will be required to obtain status under the scheme but they can do so without the Irish citizen needing to apply.

-EU citizens’ rights are protected by the draft Withdrawal Agreement and, in line with that, the EU Settlement Scheme will make it as simple and straightforward as possible for them to apply for status: they will just need to prove their identity, confirm their UK residence and declare any criminal convictions.
-Under the draft Withdrawal Agreement, the deadline for applications to the scheme, for those EU citizens resident here by the end of 2020, will be 30 June 2021.
+EU citizens’ rights are protected by the Withdrawal Agreement and, in line with that, the EU Settlement Scheme will make it as simple and straightforward as possible for them to apply for status: they will just need to prove their identity, confirm their UK residence and declare any criminal convictions.
+To apply to the scheme, EU citizens need to be resident in the UK by 31 December 2020, the deadline for applications to the scheme is 31 December 2020.

 Step by step guidance on how to apply is available online.